jara001/f1tenth-rules/rules_v3.md

 The track surface is deliberately altered in certain track sections.

 - This change can both reduce or increase surface friction.
 - When surface is changed, the track does not have to be entirely flat; a small height change may occur.
-This change is below a certain threshold to not pose a threat to the cars.
+This change is below a certain threshold to not pose a threat to the cars. <!-- define threshold-->
 - Competition rules must specify how the surface is altered.
     - The surface cannot be altered by methods that could damage the cars, e.g., spilling water on the track.